 Great students make a great program.
 The School of Meteorology has an outstanding student body that…

-- One of our graduate students received a NASA Earth and Space Science Graduate Fellowship to work on hurricane circulations.
+- One of our graduate students received an NSF Graduate Fellowship

 - Our students received both the Outstanding Senior and Junior Awards in our College.

 - Numerous undergraduates and graduates receive awards for Outstanding Oral and Posters Presentation at national conferences.
 Nearly all are seniors are sent to professional conferences.